AmarDange/Archana-Bazar/README.md

 - ### Unfixed Bugs

-  - The responsiveness of the website on different screen sizes (Mobile S-320px, Mobile M-375px, Mobile L-425px, ) using Devtools sevice toolbar.
-The different CSS propoerties for font, color, background-color, links, submit button not work as expected.
+  - The responsiveness of the website on different screen sizes (Mobile S-320px, Mobile M-375px, Mobile L-425px, ) using Devtools sevice toolbar. on mobile phone I cannot fix Bug due to lesstime.

  ## Technology used